 The highest level of abstraction defines haptic shapes, images, and widgets.
 These allow for rapid programming of haptics in a GUI-like fashion.
-The general idea is to complement existing shapes, images and graphical widgets with a set of haptic behaviors assigned by the programmer.
+The general idea is to complement existing shapes, images and graphical widgets with a set of haptic behaviors.
 This level also incorporates events within visuals (fired when an HTP is down, changed or up), which allows further customization of currently embedded visuals.
-We provide three haptic visual classes: haptic shapes, haptic images and haptic buttons, which we describe in the following subsections together.
+We provide three haptic visual classes: haptic shapes, haptic images and haptic buttons, which we describe in the following subsections.
 We then introduce haptic transparency, which allows combining them.